RakeshChakraborty/PuppetTool/README.md

 Credits
 -------
-the puppet tool (https://github.com/RakeshChakraborty/PuppetTool) was Written by [Rakesh Chakraborty] special thanks to my friends (https://github.com/ankmachine) [Ankit Sinha] and Ranjit.
+the puppet tool (https://github.com/RakeshChakraborty/PuppetTool) was Written by [Rakesh Chakraborty] special thanks to my friends (https://github.com/ankmachine) [Ankit Sinha] and (https://github.com/in-17) [Ranjit].
 They helped me a lot with this tool script.